COST GUIDES

 • Cons – Foam spray gives off harmful fumes during installation, so it's unsuitable for DIY projects.
 Also, some types of foam spray can lead to issues with damp.
 This is why some mortgage and insurance providers will not lend against homes with foam spray insulation

-• Cost– Hiring a professional is essential as they have the protective equipment and understanding of where to lay the product.
+• Cost– Hiring a checked installer is essential as they have the protective equipment and understanding of where to lay the product.
 Prices of application will cost an average of £525

-An insulation specialist will happily advise you on the best floor insulation for your home.
-To find a specialist near you, just search your postcode below.
+An insulation installer will happily advise you on the most suitable floor insulation for your home.

 2. Solid floor insulation cost